A once-in-a-lifetime event is unfolding before our eyes: Filipinos will elect a new set of national leaders amid a raging global pandemic.

 With so much at stake – not the least of them being the spawns of dictators vying for the country’s top posts – we cannot sit idly by.
 Media practitioners must stand firm to their principles in combating a culture of impunity intensified by the elections.

-While Duterte’s spokesperson Harry Roque pretends that press freedom is “alive” and “well”, we know the truth.
+While Duterte’s spokesperson Harry Roque pretends that press freedom is “alive” and “well”, we know this is not the truth.
 In fact, the government is the reason many of our colleagues are not alive.
 They are the reason the press is not well.

 As we demand government officials to perform their mandates, we also demand that they look upon the press and heed our demands too.
 As journalism professor Danilo Arao said, we must “push for press freedom to be an election issue.”